EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Synchronize-Windows-Server-Update-Services-languages-products-and-categories.md

 1. In Windows Server Update Services Configuration Wizard:VN1-SRV5, on page Before You Begin, click **Next >**.
 1. On page Microsoft Update Improvement Program, click **Next >**.

-    Optionally, you might deactivate **Yes, I would like to join the Microsoft Update Improvement Program** before clicking **Next >**.
+    Optionally, you might want to deactivate **Yes, I would like to join the Microsoft Update Improvement Program** before clicking **Next >**.

 1. On page Choose Upstream Server, ensure **Synchronize from Microsoft Update** is selected and click **Next >**.
 1. On page Specify Proxy Server, ensure, **Use a proxy server when synchronizing** is deactivated and click **Next >**.
 1. Click **Start Connecting**.

     Do not wait for products and languages to finish synchronizing.
 This will take about 10 minutes.

 Stay signed in and keep everything open for the next practice.